 Archbishop's award ceremony, and at

 St. Alban's Cathedral.
 I also sing with Kingston upon Thames Madrigal Society, and conducted half of a rehearsal for them at short notice in December 2015.

 Once a year, from 2000 to 2004, I conducted an ad-hoc choir of 50-70 singers in St. Paul's Cathedral for the

 Mothers' Union London Diocese.

-In June 2015, I was asked to conduct the same service again, at quite short notice, and I also did it in 2016.
+In June 2015, I was asked to conduct the same service again, at quite short notice, and I also did it in 2016 and 2017.